 However, the procedure can cause pain in older children and grown men.
 Therefore, a person should discuss all the risks and benefits with their doctor before proceeding.

 There may be a link between people with premature ejaculation (PE) and hypersensitivity in the penis.

 While many people feel embarrassed about premature ejaculation, it is a widespread condition and nothing to be ashamed of.
-A study posted to Scientific Reports notes that it is the most common sexual dysfunction, affecting about 20–30% of the male population.
+A study posted to Scientific Reports notes that it is the most common sexual dysfunction, affecting about

 Several factors may cause premature ejaculation, such as genetics, heightened nerve sensitivity, and disturbances in nerve transmission.